Marvel Zombies (comic book): Secret Wars

 Marvel, as part of its Secret Wars multiverse crossover where pieces of the main Marvel universe, Ultimate universe, and several other alternate universes are melded into a Battleworld, offers two Marvel Zombies stories.
-The first one, simply called Marvel Zombies, falling under the Battleworld banner, is about Elsa Bloodstone who is stationed on the Shield, burdened with the Sisyphean task of keeping the zombie hordes from rampaging through Battleworld.
+The first one, simply called Marvel Zombies, falling under the Battleworld banner, is about Elsa Bloodstone who is stationed on the Shield and tasked with keeping the zombie hordes from rampaging through Battleworld.
 When she is not enraptured in battle, she meditates on her deceased father Ulysses Bloodstone and his tough lessons that made her what she is today.
 But it seems that one more final lesson is yet to be learned.

 The second story is titled Marvel Zombies vs. Age of Ultron.
 A story full of black humor, through the eyes of someone with limited technological knowledge, who must find the limits of his skills and humanity to defeat an army in which Ultron's robots who want to destroy life to create a perfect world, and have therefore teamed up with the Marvel Zombies who are the antithesis of life and perfection.

 Marvel Zombie

 Marvel Zombies received a franchise reboot in October 2018 with the freshly titled Marvel Zombie.
 The story takes place years after an incurable zombie virus ravaged the world, when a small colony of survivors is protected by the Marvel Universe's few remaining heroes, including Spider-Man, Daredevil and the Falcon.
-But when their last chance at salvation arrives, will they be willing to sacrifice their own humanity in the process?

 Marvel Zombies: Resurrection

-Originally titled Marvel Zombies: Respawn, the series gets another reboot in October 2019, when Galactus’ corpse appears at the edge of Earth's solar system, the Avengers, X-Men, and Fantastic Four investigate.
-Too late, they discover that Galactus’ body is now the vessel of an interstellar terror, which transforms Earth's Mightiest Heroes into the universe's most terrifying predators.
-As our heroes try to escape the superpowered, cannibalistic aberrations that were once their friends and family, will any survive?
-And even if they do, can they hope to protect Earth from the infestation that has already claimed half of the known universe?
+Originally titled Marvel Zombies: Respawn, the series received another reboot in October 2019, when Galactus' corpse appears at the edge of Earth's solar system, the Avengers, X-Men, and Fantastic Four investigate.
+However, they discover that Galactus' body is now the vessel of an interstellar terror, which transforms others into cannibalistic monsters.

 After the initial attack, the series jumps to a point a few years later, where Peter Parker, Karla Sofen, Forge, Franklin and Valeria Richards are travelling with a reprogrammed Sentinel, as possibly the last superhuman survivors.
 As they desperately fight for survival, they meet other living survivors, including Blade, and eventually retreat to Atlantis following a few additional clues.
-Once there, they find Logan, still alive but basically crippled after his healing factor has been pushed to the limit, after which they are confronted by Magik, who takes them to Limbo and reveals that the current 'plague' was caused when the Brood managed to infest Galactus, upgrading them to a new level of power.
+Once there, they find Logan, still alive but crippled after his healing factor has been pushed to the limit.
+The group is confronted by Magik, who takes them to Limbo and reveals that the current 'plague' was caused when the Brood managed to infest Galactus, upgrading them to a new level of power.